 E. Easements.
 Easements denoted by fine dotted lines, clearly identified and, if already of record, their recorded reference.
 If an easement is not definitely located of record, a statement of the easement shall be given.
 The width of the easement, its length and bearing, and sufficient ties to locate the easement with respect to the map, it shall be properly referenced in the owner's certificates of dedications.

 F. Lot Numbers.
-Lot numbers beginning with the number "1" and numbered consecutively in each block.
-Pursuant to the applicable county or affected city addressing system, the address of each lot shall be shown on the plat.
+Lot numbers beginning with the number "1" and numbered consecutively.